Mark Kean: Career

-The Kean rink played in the 2012 The Masters Grand Slam of Curling where they again were win less, going 0-5.
+The Kean rink played in the 2012 The Masters Grand Slam of Curling where they again were win less, going 0–5.
 However, in their second Grand Slam of the season, the 2012 Canadian Open of Curling, not only did they win a game, they went all the way to the semi-final where they lost to provincial rival Glenn Howard.
-The team then went 1-4 at the 2013 National, and were again win less at the 2013 Players' Championship.
+The team then went 1–4 at the 2013 National, and were again win less at the 2013 Players' Championship.
 The next season, the Kean rink played in the 2013 Canadian Olympic Curling Pre-Trials, where they were eliminated after losing all three of their games.
 The team found success again at the 2013 Canadian Open, where they lost in the quarter-finals.
 Kean left the team mid-season.

 Team Kean, that was newly formed with vice Mathew Camm, second David Mathers and lead Scott Howard only 11 months before the tournament, won the 2015 Ontario Tankard.
-They finished the round robin in first-place, going 8-2, before ultimately defeated John Epping's Team Epping in the finals 7-6 in 10 ends.

-Team Kean participated in the 2015 Tim Horton's Brier, going 5-6 and finishing out of the playoffs.

-The team disbanded in the off-season after 2015 and forfeited the right to return to the Ontario Tankard to Team Epping.
+They finished the round robin in first-place, going 8-2, before ultimately defeating John Epping's Team Epping in the finals 7–6 in 10 ends.
+This win at provincials qualified Team Kean to represent Ontario at the 2015 Tim Hortons Brier, where they finished 5-6, missing the playoffs.
+After one season together, the team disbanded in the off-season and forfeited the right to return to the Ontario Tankard to Team Epping.

-In 2016, Kean formed a new squad with former Canadian Junior Champion Jake Walker and CIS Champions Spencer Nuttall and Fraser Reid.
+Kean would again start to find success competitively in 2025, with his new team of Brady Lumley, Matthew Garner, and Spencer Dunlop.
+In their first season together, they qualified for the 2025 Ontario Tankard.
+At the Tankard, the team would finish in third place, losing to Scott Howard 7–3 in the semifinals.
+The team would continue to find success next season, winning the 2025 Stu Sells Toronto Tankard, beating Scotland's Kyle Waddell 7–6 in the final.
+Their success over the past two seasons qualified them for the 2025 Canadian Olympic Curling Pre-Trials.
+At the Pre-Trials however, they would have a disappointing week, going winless (0–7).